Title: Healthcare Quality Improvement Intern

 Location: New Britain

-Dates: Flexible to begin around 6/7/2021 and run continuously for nine consecutive weeks from start date.
+Dates: Flexible to begin ASAP and run continuously for nine consecutive weeks from start date.

-Hours: Monday through Friday 9 a.m. to 5:00 p.m.
-Dates/Hours flexible & mutually agreed upon for successful Internship
+Hours: Dates/Hours are flexible & mutually agreed upon for successful Internship.

 The Hospital of Central Connecticut's Volunteer Services Department is an integral component of organization, providing compassionate, customer-service driven volunteers of the highest-quality trained in clinical and non-clinical areas who demonstrate our core values of integrity, caring, excellence and safety.

 As part of THOCC's Volunteer Services Community, the Volunteer Services Healthcare Quality Process Improvement Intern will have the opportunity to develop and apply the skills, theories and concepts learned in the classroom.
 Through experiential learning the Intern will develop and improve professional skills through the following work experiences:

 • Observe THOCC's Front Desk welcoming and screening process for visitors,